inkstitch/inkstitch/collections/_docs/en/004-007-satin-tools.md

 ### Usage

 1. Draw a bezier curve (`B`)
-2. Set a stroke width
+2. Set the stroke width in the "Fill and Stroke" panel ("Stroke style" tab), which you can access with `Shift+Ctrl+F`
 2. Run `Extensions > Ink/Stitch  > Satin Tools > Convert Line to Satin`

 ## Cut Satin Column